titanicoctopus/Notes/GOC_Scenario.md

 Brilliance, Darkness, Form, Heat, Cold, Fluid,

 When it rung for the second time it created us and the others:
-The shadow crawlers who inhabit inbetween
+The shadow crawlers who inhabit the in-between
-The immovable Gon who ponder what cannot be understoond The Diamond stars which
-The Darklight Rings which connects us to one another The Star Dukes
+The immovable Gon who ponder what cannot be understood The Diamond stars that eternally sing the songs of the Bell The Darklight Rings which connects us to one another The Star Dukes who move forward never backwards.

-I am the god of
+I am the Star Duke